zedlopez/ifm/Writing with Inform.md

 	A thing can be round, square or funny-shaped.
 	A container can be odd or ordinary.

-And these definitions of "round" and "odd" will not interfere with the ones applying to numbers, because Inform can always look at the noun to see which definition is meant in any given case.
+And these definitions of `round` and `odd` will not interfere with the ones applying to numbers, because Inform can always look at the noun to see which definition is meant in any given case.
 For instance,

 	if the score is round, ...

-must mean "round" in the sense of numbers, because the score is a number.
-Inform itself makes good use of this; "empty" also has meanings applying to rulebooks, lists and activities, for instance, as will be seen later.
+must mean `round` in the sense of numbers, because the score is a number.
+Inform itself makes good use of this; `empty` also has meanings applying to rulebooks, lists and activities, for instance, as will be seen later.

 Although it's more usual to give a definition to apply to a whole kind, we can actually give a specific definition to apply to just a single object or named value.
 For example: